What Are MGUS, Smoldering Multiple Myeloma, and Active Myeloma?

 - The risk of a patient's progression from MGUS to active myeloma is only 1% per year.

-- A hematologist/oncologist (specializes in cancers of the blood) should monitor patients with MGUS.
+- A hematologist/oncologist (a specialist n cancers of the blood) should monitor patients with MGUS.

 - MGUS patients do not need to undergo treatment unless they choose to take part in a clinical trial.